kvizdos/kvizdos.github.io/posts/I-Learned-About-Pipelines-By-Making-A-Blog.md

 ## The Outcome

 By limiting concurrency to 5 using pooling, I was able to test out performance under realistic circumstances (e.g. CI runners).
-Without OG image creation, I can generate 1,000 blog posts in just 25ms.
-With OG image creation, that time increases to 630ms (63 microseconds per post); still well under one second.
+Without OG image creation, I can generate 100 blog posts in just 25ms.
+With OG image creation, that time increases to 630ms; still well under one second.
 These numbers reflect a first-run scenario where each post and OG image are generated from scratch.

 That's around 65% of my 1s goal with OG creation, and about 2% of my goal time without, so I am very happy in the results.
 However, I'm confident there is still room for growth.